Armchair-Heavy-Industries/Xol-Toolhead/README.md

 * Xol-Carriage
   * A new carriage built for Xol-Toolhead
   * Metal pins and clamp/clip used to secure belts instead of squashed between mgn9/12 carriage and toolhead carriage
   * Improved serviceability - remove the toolhead from the carriage without disassembly in the printer.
-Unless you use Voron TAP.
-Even we can't make
+Unless you use Voron TAP or refuse to buy M2.5 hardware for Xol Carriage.
   * Modular probe mounting system - change probes without changing the whole carriage _*Except for KlickyNG_

 ## Supported hardware